CityUHK-CompBio/nemTar/README.md

 **nemTar** requires the following R/Bioconductor packages for its normal function:

-- nem (Bioconductor, 2.60.0 is preferred)
+- nem (Bioconductor, version 2.60.0 is preferred)
-- dplyr(0.8.5 is preferred)
+- dplyr(version 0.8.5 is preferred)

 ## Quick Start to Apply **nemTar**